-Hydro-BID Application in the Rio Grande Basin, Argentina
+Hydro-BID Application in the Rio Grande Basin, Argentina (In Spanish)

 This case study demonstrates the capabilities of the Hydro-BID water resource modeling tool in

 an application for the Upper Bermejo River in Northwestern Argentina.
 This report describes

 the steps used by a multi-disciplinary project team, working with local stakeholders and